45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 When you are a boutique property, you are not cookie-cutter, and that can be scary.
 Customers wanting the comfort and confidence that comes with standards are often hesitant to book a boutique hotel unless they have sufficient information to compare it to a chain, as if comparing apples to apples.

-Review sites like TripAdvisor provide potential guests with insights that add credibility to a boutique property through displaying guest feedback that might include their perception of value, or descriptions related to the size of the room, comfort of the bed, or quality of the amenities in a way that facilitates the shopping experience.
+Review sites like TripAdvisor for Business provide potential guests with insights that add credibility to a boutique property through displaying guest feedback that might include their perception of value, or descriptions related to the size of the room, comfort of the bed, or quality of the amenities in a way that facilitates the shopping experience.
 Guest reviews often include raves about the stuff that makes your boutique property special, allowing others to discover the details that make you stand out, not through a marketing pitch, but rather through the voice of other guests.

 Tailor Your Product to Mimic the Best